OlehDutchenko/gulp-modernizr-wezom/README.md

 /\.(no-)?TEST\b[^-]/g
 ```

-`TEST` - this is the name of each test in the loop.
+`TEST` - name of each test in the loop.

 If you use the property `classPrefix`, then the search for the tests in CSS files will also be performed taking into account the value of this property.